GenesisFR/HowToBecomeGoodAtShooters/README.md

 - IH: Iron Horse raid
 - Leg: legendary
 - LF: looking for
-- LF2M: looking for 2 man
+- LF2M: looking for 2 more
 - LFG: looking for group
 - LZ: light zone
 - max roll: max value for an attribute (orange background)
+- min-max: make a build completely godrolled
+- mule: another character used to store extra items
 - ND: Negotiator's Dilemma gear set
 - OD: Ongoing Directive gear set
+- optimize: gradually increase the value of an attribute
 - PFE: protection from elites
 - proc: activate a talent (Programmed Random Occurrence)
-- optimize: gradually increase the value of an attribute
 - rainbow: item with one attribute of each color
 - recalibrate: overwrite an attribute with another one from your library
 - reconfigure: reroll the attributes of an exotic with random values
 - ROF: rate of fire
 - RV1: raid voice 1 (Discord)
+- SC/SysCor: System Corruption gear set
 - SD: skill damage
 - SE: status effects
 - SH: skill haste
 - ST: skill tier
-- SC/SysCor: System Corruption gear set
 - TOTS: Tip of the Spear gear set
 - TP: True Patriot gear set
 - TTK: time to kill